 - If concerned about any sheep or barnyard creature, report to RSPCA (this can be anonymous).

 - Support your local sheep sanctuary.
 These include Sheep Sanctuary (Yorkshire), Fleece Haven (Devon), Sheep Ahoy (Kent) and The Farm Animal Sanctuary (Worcestershire).
 Thank Ewe!

 - Buy tees, hoodies and beanies from clothing brands that help animals.
-These companies fund animal sanctuaries.

 - Only give to humane charities.
 This is kinder and more effective.
 British Heart Foundation recently did an experiment that involved putting plastic bags over the heads of ewes and lambs, to suffocate.